ingokasch/TYPO3-skeleton/README.md

         <INCLUDE_TYPOSCRIPT: source="FILE: fileadmin/templates/.ts/TSconfig/user.ts">

-4. This constants are mandatory and need to be included in the TypoScript main templates **Constants** section:
+4. These constants are mandatory and need to be included in the TypoScript main templates **Constants** section:

         compressJs = 1
         compressCss = 1